Safeguarding and Pastoral care

 Mrs Joanne Davies - Headteacher (on Maternity Leave from January 2021)

 Mrs Karen Curtin - Acting Headteacher (from January 2021)

 Mrs Rocio Barnes - HSLW (click here to find out more about our HSLW)

-If you have a concern regarding someone who works with children, please contact the Local Area Designated Officer (LADO) on 0300 123 1650, or email LADO@surreycc.gov.uk.
+If you have a concern regarding someone who works with children, please contact the Head Teacher in the first instance to discuss your concerns.
+Alternatively, you can contact the Local Area Designated Officer (LADO) on 0300 123 1650, or email LADO@surreycc.gov.uk.